staceygillespie/DreamBig/content/dreambox.md

 ##### Use the code DREAMBIG50 to save $50

-* 7 Customizable shelves and clear totes
+* 7 Customizable shelves and 13 clear totes
 * Added storage
 * 2 leaves 25.5” x 28.5” each
-* On caster wheels
+* On caster wheels, can be easily moved.

 ***